-Community Forests International creates inclusive solutions for the climate, forests, and rural communities.
-We know that some of our biggest challenges are also opportunities for growth.
-Community Forests International promotes climate-smart forestry practices and programs that enhance our collective resilience to the effects of climate change while simultaneously strengthening rural livelihoods, incomes, and security.
+Creating inclusive solutions for the climate, forests, and rural communities.
+Some of the world’s biggest challenges are opportunities for a better future.
+Through adaptive forestry practices and programs, we can enhance our collective resilience to the effects of climate change all while strengthening livelihoods, incomes, and security.

 The climate crisis disproportionately impacts Black, Indigenous, and people of colour in Canada and around the world.
 Moreover, countries Zanzibar are already feeling the effects of global climate change — while contributing the least to its causes.
 Supporting climate adaptation in communities and regions most affected is climate justice.